davidmagnussson/quizwalk/README.md

 ## File structure
 ```
 public/
+  photos/         # A folder that constains all of the images we're using in the application

   app.js          # The main script file.
 Contains global variables, functions, beaconhandling, viewchangers etc.

   auth.js         # Handles the Firebase authentication.
 Also Login and Logout users